 3: Add/remove/move layers.

-All modifications to the current stackup is done in the PCB Stackup Pane.
+All modifications to the current stackup is done in the Project editor Pane.

 After modifying the stackup, press Apply Changes.
 This will update the 3D view of the stackup, and extract all the electrodes from the stackup.